Trailside Services are now part of CT Trail Finder!

 The Blue-Blazed Natchaug Trail begins at the Conservation Center and stretches north to connect with the Blue-Blazed Nipmuck Trail.
 At the beginning of the trail, near the Conservation Center, there is a shed for wildlife viewing that looks out onto Pine Acres Lake.

 Finally, the Air Line State Park Trail, a former railroad bed, crosses Potter Road just a few hundred feet from the Center.
 The graveled, level bed makes it ideal for hiking, cycling, cross-country skiing and horseback riding.
-Those feeling adventurous can hike the Air Line Trail some 8 miles north to the Northeast Connecticut Audubon Center in Pomfret, and from there on to Putnam if they choose.
+Those feeling adventurous can hike the Air Line Trail some 8 miles north to the Northeast Connecticut Audubon Center in Pomfret, and to Putnam.

 Other Information